Hope Church (Memphis, Tennessee)

-Hope Church is an Evangelical Presbyterian church in Cordova, a district of Memphis, Tennessee.
-Rev. Rufus Smith is the Senior Pastor, Rev. Eli Morris is the Senior Associate Pastor and Dr. R. Craig Strickland is the Founding Pastor.
+Hope Church is an Evangelical Presbyterian church in Cordova, a district of Memphis, Tennessee, with multiple church plants and outreach programs within the city.
+Rev. Rufus Smith is the Senior Pastor, Rev. Eli Morris is the former, now retired, Senior Associate Pastor, Pastor Chad Johnson is the Senior Associate Pastor, and Dr. R. Craig Strickland is the Pastor Emeritus.
 It describes itself as a "church for the unchurched".
 Hope is a part of the EPC (epc.org) denomination.
+There have been female placeholders on pastoral staff in the past, keeping in step with the EPC belief of women having the ability to be ordained as a spiritual leader for a mixed crowd of men and women.
+In a break from EPC teaching (as of the memorandum adopted by the 37th General Assembly, June 2017), as per guidelines of their membership, those who are same-sex attracted are not permitted to be members, as it is non-Biblical in nature, though will fully accept their attendance and volunteering within the church community.